What is 1.37214 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 137214 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 137214 are: 1 2 3 6 7 9 11 14 18 21 22 27 33 42 54 63 66 77 81 99 121 126 154 162 189 198 231 242 297 363 378 462 567 594 693 726 847 891 1089 1134 1386 1694 1782 2079 2178 2541 3267 4158 5082 6237 6534 7623 9801 12474 15246 19602 22869 45738 68607 137214